 Dramatic Play for School-Age Children

 As children mature and develop, so do the types of dramatic play they will become involved in.
 School-aged children can build all manner of sets and create a variety of costumes to suit any drama situation.
-Some typical situations could be a teacher and student environment, where one child is acting the role of a school teacher.
+Older children take dramatic play to the next level, incorporating storytelling, scriptwriting, and performance.
+Some fun activities include:

 Also read: Why Cultural Diversity Is Important In Early Childhood Education